Hanan-Hussein/eCurfewFrontend/README.md

-## Fortis UI
+## eCurfew UI

-Fortis gateway UI is built on top of Bootstrap 4 and supports popular frameworks.
+eCyrfew gateway UI is built on top of Bootstrap 4 and supports popular frameworks.

 #### Prerequisites
 Before you begin, make sure your development environment includes `Node.js®` and an `npm` package manager.